 Individualizing Your Paleo Diet is a Lifelong Process

 It’s also crucial to be aware that your dietary needs can change over time and even sometimes from day to day, again depending on things like age, what you’re going through, level of activity and stress, the phase of recovery for a health condition, etc. For example, after you’ve been following your Individualized Paleo Plan for a period of time, then your brain chemistry, endocrine system, and gut may begin to heal and you may be able to eat some foods that were previously off limits.

-You will have different needs when you are 18 than you will have when you are 50 or once you have gone through menopause or if you’re trying to gain weight or lose weight.
+You will have different needs when you are 18 then you will have when you are 50 or once you have gone through menopause or if you’re trying to gain weight or lose weight.
 Or, you may simply have fluctuations based on how active you are on a particular day, whether you’re grieving a loss, fighting a flu bug, facing a big workload or deadline to meet, etc. So your dietary needs are dynamic, not stationary.

 Choosing the foods that are best for you is a lifelong process of learning to consistently tune into your body, listen to what it tells you and adjust accordingly on a daily basis.
 It also requires commitment and focus on the path.
-Read these tips to help you stay on track and moving forward.
+Read these tips to help you stay on track and move forward.

 And don’t allow yourself to make excuses.
 Your diet should be the number one priority of your healing journey.